Pirum-Systems/perl-interview/README.md

     explain.
 - Pair programming (45 minutes)
   - There are some improvements that are required in the code in this project.
-    Given the requirements which will be shared at the time, you will take the lead and work with the interviewer to implement these requirements.
+    Given the requirements which will be shared at the time of the interview, you will take the lead and work with the interviewer to implement these requirements.
 - Final questions (15 minutes)
   - An opportunity for us to better understand each other